OzzyBozy/QRhub/README.md

 ---
 *Thank you for scanning QRhub. and always remember,
-With great QR codes come great catalogues*
+With great QR codes come great QR catalogues.*